 Genetic analysis–For each microsatellite locus, we recorded the overall allele size range (bp), number of alleles, and observed and expected heterozygosity (Ho and He).
-Within populations, we calculated average Ho, gene diversity (Hs), and inbreeding coefficient (FIS) using the R package hierfstat (Goudet 2005), and Shannon entropy in the poppr package (Kamvar et al. 2014).
+Within populations, we calculated average Ho, gene diversity (Hs), and inbreeding coefficient (FIS) using the R package hierfstat (Goudet 2005), and Shannon entropy in the poppr package (Kamvar et al. 2014) (see Table 1).
 Bruvo’s genetic distance, which assumes a symmetrical geometric model of microsatellite mutation (Bruvo 2004), was calculated between all genotypes in poppr.
 To ordinate genotypes, we implemented principal coordinates analysis with a correction for negative eigenvalues on the Bruvo’s distance matrix using the R package ape (Paradis et al. 2004).
 We constructed distance-based trees in the R packages ape and phangorn (Schliep 2011) using neighbor joining (NJ) (Saitou and Nei 1987) and unweighted paired group method with arithmetic mean (UPGMA) (Sokal and Michener, 1958) algorithms.

-We applied a distance-based multivariate procedure, discriminant analysis of principal components (DAPC), which is implemented in the R package adegenet (Jombart 2008; Jombart et al. 2010).
+To directly test for admixture, we applied a distance-based multivariate procedure, discriminant analysis of principal components (DAPC), which is implemented in the R package adegenet (Jombart 2008; Jombart et al. 2010).
 In this procedure, scaled microsatellite frequencies are first projected onto orthogonal principal component axes, and a discriminant axis is constructed as a linear combination of principal component axes, which maximizes between-group variance while minimizing within-group variance.
 As in the morphometric analysis, we first constructed the model using only pure parental types.
 After optimizing the number of principal components to be retained in the analysis using the a-score (Jombart et al. 2010), we empirically determined the misclassification rate over 1,000 iterations of the cross-validation procedure described above.
 Discriminant axis scores of the putative hybrids were then predicted according to the calculated model with equal prior probability of group membership.

-As a parallel approach, we applied a Bayesian clustering model to the microsatellite data using the software STRUCTURE version 2.3.4 (Pritchard et al. 2000) using 100,000 burn-in iterations and MCMC repetitions (Gilbert et al., 2012).
-As STRUCTURE assumes loci are in Hardy-Weinberg equilibrium (HWE) within genetic clusters, each locus was first tested for deviation from HWE within species by pooling populations of the same species.
-The STRUCTURE analysis was first run using only a data set consisting of parental specimen genotypes to verify correct species separation with K (the number of genetic clusters) set equal to two.
-As species clustering was weakened by inclusion of the hybrids, the analysis was run using sampling location as prior information to aid clustering.
-All STRUCTURE runs used the admixture model allowing for correlated allele frequencies with K = 2.
-Results were checked for consistency across 20 replicate runs.
+As a parallel approach, we applied a Bayesian clustering model to the microsatellite data using the software STRUCTURE version 2.3.4 (Pritchard et al. 2000).
+As our aim was to test whether individuals from the Marble Range had hybrid ancestry, we implemented the analysis by setting genotypes of individuals from reference populations as pre-defined clusters and estimating the ancestry of the putative hybrids.
+This was done by setting ‘POPFLAG = 1’ for parental specimens, which were assigned to two different clusters, and ‘POPFLAG = 0’ for putative hybrids, and specifying “update allele frequencies using only individuals with POPFLAG=1” in the program’s front end.
+We first ran a standard analysis using only a data set consisting of parental specimen genotypes without prior information to verify correct species separation with K (the number of genetic clusters) set equal to two.
+All STRUCTURE runs used the admixture model allowing for correlated allele frequencies, and 100,000 burn-in and MCMC repetitions.
+Results were checked for consistency across 20 runs and final ancestry coefficients of individuals were averaged using the program CLUMPP (Jakobsonn and Rosenberg 2007).

 Plastid sequences were concatenated after alignment with MUSCLE (Edgar 2004) and used to construct a statistical parsimony network using the R package haplotypes (Aktas 2015), scoring indels according to the simple indel coding method (Simmons and Ochoterena, 2000).